Android emulators have gained traction in recent times. The extra push came from the rise in popularity of games like

 After a load of outrage, criticism, Nox decided to do away with bundling softwares.
 If you visit their official website, you will get the installation file sans anything other than the emulator in it.

-Although it is understood that developers of the emulator need to earn money.
+Look, we get that developers of the emulator need to earn money.
 However, installing unwanted software without clear setup instructions and consent for installing unwanted apps will only drive people away in the long run.

 We Scanned Nox to find out if it is safe